alexchamberlain/mutant/README.md

 ### Hexastore

 The in-memory storage is based on a paper entitled [Hexastore: Sextuple Indexing for Semantic Web Data Management][1].
 The paper proposes a bespoke storage format for RDF that exploits its simple triple structure.
-That is, it uses 6 indices that cover every permutation of subject (s), predicate (p) and object (o), and are conventially known by their initials: spo, pos, osp, sop, ops, pso.
+That is, it uses 6 indices that cover every permutation of subject (s), predicate (p) and object (o), and are conventionally known by their initials: spo, pos, osp, sop, ops, pso.

 ### RDF*/Turtle*